 Venue: DIHS, Clinical Skills Centre, Ninewells Hospital, Dundee

+With increasing use of simulation base training for surgeons, it is important to ensure that all surgeons delivering simulation training are appropriately trained.
 In this one-day course from the Scottish Surgical Simulation Collaborative (RCSEd & RCPSG), participants will explore theory and practical tips for using simulation in surgical training.
 It will be particularly useful for those running local skills clubs, monthly teaching day, boot camp or other courses within the Scottish IST pilot, but applicable in many other settings.
-It will be immediately followed by the IST trainers’ update session, and trainers may wish to sign up for both.

 By the end of this course participants will be able to:

-- to explain models of skills acquisition, to select modalities of appropriate fidelity to deliver specific learning outcomes.
+- Explain models of skills acquisition, to select modalities of appropriate fidelity to deliver specific learning outcomes.

-- to effectively debrief with integrity, and to evaluate the simulation-based episode.
+- Effectively debrief with integrity, and to evaluate the simulation-based episode.

-• Dr Vanessa Kay, Co-Director of the Dundee Institute for Healthcare Simulation (convenor)
+Convenor Dr Vanessa Kay, Director of Surgical Skills, Dundee Institute Healthcare of Simulation